matiascodesal/awesome-openusd/README.md

 - [What is USD: A Primer | Rob Stauffer | SIGGRAPH 2019](https://www.youtube.com/watch?v=Yp_TRVD3wjQ) – Longer video, but more complete explanation of stage composition.
 - [Five Things to Know About USD](https://www.youtube.com/watch?v=vFxytzQlOEs)
 - [What is USD?
 (The basics of Pixar’s 3D file format in 15 minutes)](https://www.youtube.com/watch?v=JixC53cQn5U) – Artist-friendly video introduction to OpenUSD.
+- [Why You Should Use OpenUSD](https://www.youtube.com/watch?v=riqp4_eZa2Y) - More than just What OpenUSD is, why does it matter?

 ### Technical Explanation